CentralValleyModeling/general-recon/data/page_text/site-introduction.md

-### Reducing the Vulnerability of the State Water Project to Climate Change

-Over the next 20 years, California could lose 10 percent of its overall water supplies because of climate change.
-Delivery capability and reliability of the State Water Project could be reduced as much as 23 percent.
-The State Water Project (SWP) delivers water to public agencies serving 27 million Californians.

-The SWP's Climate Adaptation Plan (CAP) describes more than a dozen strategies that the SWP is pursuing to address the effects of climate change.
-It  quantitatively evaluates five of these to show how they could be expected to change the future of SWP reliability.
+### Delivery Capability Report 2023 Addendum: Impacts of Subsidence

+The 2023 Delivery Capability Report (DCR 2023) provided estimates of both current and potential future delivery capabilities of the State Water Project (SWP).
+Those estimates were based on the latest available data concerning hydrology, climate change, regulations, water demands, and other factors critical to SWP operations.
+However, as noted in that report, the DCR 2023 did not account for the effects of subsidence in its current or future delivery capability estimates.
+The *DCR 2023 Addendum: Impacts of Subsidence* addresses that gap by evaluating the impacts of subsidence on the joint use and SWP facilities in the San Joaquin Valley.

-This is the CAP Results Console (ReCon), an interactive dashboard designed to complement the State Water Project Climate Adaptation Plan main report.
-ReCon presents the outputs of [CalSim 3](https://water.ca.gov/Library/Modeling-and-Analysis/Central-Valley-models-and-tools/CalSim-3)&#151the operation model that informs this analysis&#151and allows the user to explore technical details beyond those presented in the main report.
+This Results Console (ReCon) is an interactive dashboard designed to complement the DCR 2023 Addendum: Impacts of Subsidence.
+ReCon presents the outputs of CalSim 3, the operation model that informs this analysis, and allows the user to explore technical details beyond those presented in the main report.